DataBiosphere/data-store/README.md

     This step can be skipped if you're rotating credentials.

-1. The prior command will download a JSON file.
-Place the downloaded JSON file into the project root as `gcp-credentials.json`
+1. Download the deployment service account key JSON file using the Google Cloud Platform web console ("IAM & Admin" > "Service accounts").
+Place the downloaded JSON file into the project root at `$DSS_HOME/gcp-credentials.json`.

 1. Store the deployment service account credentials in the AWS Secrets Manager: